Where's my ticket?

 Every vehicle entering the festival must have a Parking Pass except reserved camper-vehicles.
 Standard reserved camping sites do not include a Parking pass.
 Please present your reservation ticket on arrival as proof of this.

 I am an artist/ performer/ volunteer/ crew-member/ contractor/ sponsor/ vendor; do I need a Parking Pass?

 You may not need to purchase a parking pass.
 You will be informed if free parking is included on your ticket.
 We still strongly encourage you to fill your vehicle, ride share, carpool or consider catching the bus.
 We need to keep the green house gasses to a minimum.

 Why do you have a Parking Pass?

-The Parking Pass system was introduced at Splore 2014 contributing to a 35% reduction in vehicles coming to site.
-Reducing our greenhouse gas emissions and making the Splore experience less congested and more sustainable is very important to us.
-We have looked at the leading festivals abroad and found the partial refund Parking Pass system that incentivises car-pooling and alternative transport, is the most effective way to make a positive impact.
+The Parking Pass was introduced at Splore 2014 and cut the number of cars by 35%.
+Reducing greenhouse gas emissions and making Splore less congested and more sustainable is fundamental.
+We have looked at the leading festivals abroad and found the partial refund Parking Pass incentivises car-pooling and alternative transport and is the most effective way to make a positive impact.

 Why do I have to pre-purchase the Parking Pass ahead of time?

 To prevent congestion and queues at the gate; it will be much faster to issue refunds to drivers who arrive with 3+ in their vehicle than it would be to process every payment at the gate.
 Also, pre-selling the Parking Pass gives us an opportunity to know ahead of time, how many cars to expect at the festival.
 This will enable us to create the best access and parking facilities for the numbers that are coming.
 This also informs us on how much alternative public transport we need to arrange.